MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-favorite.md

 1. Open a dashboard or report that you use often.
 Even content that has been shared with you can be a favorite.

-2. From the upper menu bar of the Power BI service, select **Favorite** or the star :::image type="icon" source="./media/end-user-favorite/power-bi-favorite-icon.png"::: icon.
+2. From the upper menu bar of the Power BI service, select **Add to Favorites** or the star :::image type="icon" source="./media/end-user-favorite/power-bi-favorite-icon.png"::: icon.

    :::image type="content" source="./media/end-user-favorite/power-bi-fav-new.png" alt-text="Screenshot of the Favorites icon on the toolbar.":::